 I love the Nairobi Standard Chartered Marathon for it's pomp and colour.
 It feels great to run amongst the huge number of people who turn up for the race (the Nairobi marathon has 22,000 participants).

-Also, Tigoni trails for the scenery and a reminder to do more train more on hill work!
+I would include Tigoni trails for the scenery and a reminder to spend more time on hill work!

-What (and where?) should we eat in Nairobi after a big training session or a race?
+What should we eat in Nairobi after a big training session or a race?